arschles/www/content/blog/wsl.md

 If you're new to WSL 2 (or even Debian, for that matter), I encourage you to go check out -- and steal! -- the code in that repository.

+>I've gone through about 5 WSL 2 VMs so far!
+I'll be posting details on how I set everything up next.

 Happy coding!